mahsaebadpour/After-Hermes-/index.md

 This study examines the effects of six weather parameters (temperature, wind power, sunlight, precipitation, air pressure, and photoperiod) on mood (positive affect, negative affect, and tiredness).
 I am hoping that the corpus of this work will provide me with insights into the existing associations between weather and mood in order to compare to the associations made in The great Gatsby.

+**Dilworth, Thomas.
+"The Passion Of Gatsby: Evocation Of Jesus In Fitzgerald's THE GREAT GATSBY."
+Explicator 68.2 (2010): 119-121.
+Academic Search Complete.
+Web.
+1 Apr.
+2015.**

+This article argues that Gatsby is an evocation of Jesus which helps me build on the fact that Fitzgerald is employing religious associations regarding different weather conditions.

 **Flatley, Jonathan.
 Affective Mapping: Melancholia and the Politics of Modernism.
 Cambridge, Massachusetts, and London, England: HARVARD UNIVERSITY PRESS, 2008.
 Print.**

 "Affective mapping” is the name Flatley gives to the aesthetic technology—in the older, more basic sense of a techne—that represents the historicity of one’s affective experience.
 In mapping out one’s affective life and its historicity, a political problem (such as racism or revolution) that may have been previously invisible, opaque, difﬁcult, abstract, and above all depressing may be transformed into one that is interesting, that solicits and rewards one’s attention.
 Since this work is mainly concerned with the study of nineteenth and twentieth centuries, it will help me gain a better understanding of "affect" in modernism and find out whether or not Fitzgerald was making associations within this frame .